insarlab/MintPy/docs/installation.md

 #### 2. Install Python dependecies
-PySAR is written in Python3 (3.5+) and it relies on several Python modules, check the [requirements.txt](./docs/requirements.txt) file for details.
+PySAR is written in Python3 (3.5+) and it relies on several Python modules, check the [requirements.txt](./requirements.txt) file for details.
 We recommend using [Anaconda](https://www.anaconda.com/download/) to install the python environment and the prerequisite packages, for its convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html).

-- [PyAPS](http://earthdef.caltech.edu/projects/pyaps/wiki/Main) (optional, for tropospheric correction using weather re-analysis models, i.e. ERA-Interim, NARR, MERRA)

 Run the following in your terminal (using conda):